wabi69sabi/fly-away/README.md

 - start the app ``` rackup -p 4567 ```
 - open a browser and go to ``` 127.0.0.1:4567 ```

-Alternatively, once the app has started, you can also send requests via curl or Postman to the following endpoints:

-- ``` 127.0.0.1:4567 ``` --> will return the landing page in raw HTML format
-- ``` 127.0.0.1:4567/instructions/<a list of airport codes seperated by %20> ``` --> returns distances between all possible airport combinations and max distance.

 ### Testing

 Currently working on unit testing.
 And cleaning Git history.